What Is An Oceanography Degree?

-Oceanography students can expect small classes and the opportunity to work with faculty addressing a variety of environmental challenges (such as beach erosion, air pollution, and the preservation of endangered species).
-The program’s reputation as one of the leading oceanography colleges and its proximity to a variety of scientific agencies and marine ecosystems means you can also expect to build valuable field experience off-campus.
+Oceanography students can expect small classes and the opportunity to work with faculty addressing a variety of environmental challenges.
+Our reputation as a leading oceanography program and our proximity to a variety of scientific agencies and marine ecosystems means you can also expect to build valuable field experience off-campus.

-Unlike other oceanography colleges, Florida Tech students enjoy small classes.
+Florida Tech students enjoy small classes.
 They also benefit from working closely with faculty, students, and staff from a variety of disciplines.
-The department also has an outstanding reputation among employers, many of whom are alumni.
+The Department has an outstanding reputation among employers, many of whom are Florida Tech alumni.

-The Department of Ocean Engineering and Sciences has an integrated collaboration of faculty members from environmental science, oceanography, meteorology, and ocean engineering.
+The Department of Ocean Engineering and Marine Sciences has an integrated collaboration of faculty members from environmental science, marine biology and marine conservation, oceanography, meteorology, and ocean engineering.
 Florida Tech’s professors have a keen interest in preserving, protecting, and enhancing natural resources, staying active in research, and sharing their current knowledge and experiences in their classrooms.
-Many students volunteer in faculty research labs or conduct experiments, do field sample studies, and create computer simulations with faculty guidance.
+Many students engage in cutting-edge research, including laboratory analysis and field sample studies, and create computer simulations under the guidance of our faculty.

 Their research areas include: